 White chickie is getting ready to pluck someone.

 My cat never misses out on chicken action!

 Me: Thank you Iya, these are awesome!
 I think I have enough pics for my story!

 Iya: Awesome!
 I am glad.

 Here are some more stories from the “chicken farm” on Iya’s property.

 Why Iya thinks the white chicken is a bully and tends to pluck the other chickens: It seems a fox grabbed 2 of her little chickies, and ever since then the white chicken has become aggressive towards other chickens.
 Poor Mama!
 I am sure any of us Mom’s would be upset too if anything happened to our children 😠.

 How the fox got caught!
 The landlord on the property was not happy about the fox swiping his chickens and set a trap to catch the culprit.
 And the fox took the bait!
 See photo below.

 How Iya’s cat and her chickens became friendly acquaintances: It seems when Iya first moved to her new cabin in the woods, whenever she let her cat out, if the chickens happened to be roaming free they would run scared in different directions.
-Some chickens were brave and would puff up their wings and walk imposingly towards Iya’s cat, but the moment her cat arched his back, these chickens ran off scared as well.
+Some chickens were brave and would puff up their wings and walk imposingly towards Iya’s cat, but the moment her cat arched his back, these chickens ran off.
 Over time the chickens got used to seeing Iya’s cat on the grass, and now they just look at the cat as one of their acquaintances and just go about their own business, while Iya’s cat watches the chicken action.